General oncology diet guidelines

 These guidelines are for patients with decreased immune function, such as those with low white blood cell counts (absolute neutrophil count less than 1,000 mm3).
-If you have had a transplant, please refer to the transplant diet guidelines, Diet Guidelines for Transplant Patients.

 Individuals with decreased immune function are at increased risk of developing a food-related infection.
 You can decrease your risk of food-borne illness through proper preparation of food and drinks.
 Some food and drinks are more likely to contain harmful bacteria and germs.

 Discuss the safety of these or other foods with a dietitian or your doctor, who can advise you about when you do or do not need to follow the diet guidelines described here.
-Also, read our Food Safety Guidelines to learn about safe food preparation practices.
+Also, read our food safety guidelines to learn about safe food preparation practices.

 - Eat or drink only pasteurized milk, yogurt, cheese, or other dairy products (pasteurized, grade-A milk and milk products).